They offer four different subscription options:

-The back of the booklet shows a sneak peek of the theme for August – it will be “Take Wing,” and I can’t wait to see what they come up with from this color palette!
+The back of the booklet shows a sneak peek of the theme for August - it will be “Vividarium” and I can’t wait to see what gorgeous colors will come from this palette!

-Verdict: I thought this was a great KnitCrate box!
-I love getting to try new yarn bases, and this super luxurious blend is no exception.
-The theme was so fun and I enjoyed that all of the items went along so well with it.
-I also really appreciated that we were sent a cute extra that went along with the theme so nicely!
+Verdict: I thought this was such a great KnitCrate box!
+I loved getting to try out this new yarn base, and cotton is always great for summertime.
+I am also super excited to have received a Tunisian crochet hook and try out a fairly new-to-me craft!
 If you are a knitter or crocheter who is open to trying new types of yarn, this would be a great subscription box to check out!
-For $24.99, we received two skeins of yarn and four knitting and crochet patterns (plus a bonus e-pattern!) with a total retail value estimated around $91.00.
-I think this is an amazing value for what you receive, since the high-end, premium yarn is usually around $25-35 per skein in a local yarn store, and most patterns on Ravelry are $5-10 each.
+For $24.99, we received two skeins of yarn, a pattern booklet with 5 patterns, and a Tunisian crochet hook for a total estimated retail value of $80.00.
+I think this is an amazing value for what you receive, since high-end, premium yarn is usually around $25-35 per skein in a local yarn store, and most patterns on Ravelry are $5-10 each.

-A few other things that are good to know: If you follow KnitCrate on Instagram or join their Ravelry group, they reveal spoilers at the end of each month (usually around the 20th) before the subscription renews on the first.
+A few other things that are good to know: If you follow KnitCrate on Instagram or join their Ravelry group, they reveal spoilers at the end of each month (usually around the 15th) before the subscription renews on the first.
+They then release all the details on the yarns and patterns on the 1st of the month.
+August's reveal post is here and September's sneak peak is here.
 If you are pickier about what fibers you like to use or want to avoid certain colors, these would be great to check out.
-(The August early preview can be found here).
 Otherwise, you won’t know what the theme, yarn, or patterns will be before they renew your subscription for the month.

 To Wrap Up: